-Studio and workshop-based teaching with application to real-life scenarios allow you to develop confidence in your practice.
-You will also acquire important supporting skills and attitudes - effective communication, curiosity, leadership, resilience and perseverance.
-By becoming proficient in the latest digital and technical resources in your field, you will graduate with a well-rounded creative education.
-You will therefore be more adaptable to change in the job market.
-As a faculty, we promote creative rebellion - pushing existing boundaries and problem solving to overcome creative challenges.
-Creative careers have never been easy, but creative thinkers have the advantage of being agile and innovative.
-Your time with us will help you to face uncertainties around the impact of technological change and the potential impacts of artificial intelligence on future employment.

-This prospectus will introduce our programmes, providing insight into what you will learn and explaining how you can apply to study with us.
+You will also acquire skills in effective communication, organisation and leadership.
+Working in state-of-the-art facilities with the latest digital and technical resources, you will graduate with a well-rounded creative education.
+You'll be prepared for the job market and for active participation in a changing world, contributing to society and the economy, helping to address national and global challenges.
+This prospectus is designed to introduce our programmes and provide insight into what you will learn and how you can apply to study with us.
 You will also see how your degree can be utilised in a variety of creative fields.
-I encourage you to contact us to learn more about our programmes and your creative future.
+Contact us to learn more about your creative future.